latex3/babel/README.md

        * Fixes:
          - babel errors on document option 'chinese' (#141).
          - name.babel in ini files set inconsistently.
+       * Now babel.def and babel.sty are separate files (for
+         Plain-based formats and LaTeX, respectively).

 3.63   2021-07-22
        * Fixes a severe bug with CJK and XeTeX introduced in 3.62.